 - Butter sculpting as an art form began in the 1800s when frontier women molded and imprinted their homemade butter.

-MEDIA: For more information or to set up an interview, contact Megan Swenson at (612) 255-1118 or email@example.com.
+MEDIA: For more information or to set up an interview, contact Sara Grasmon via email at email@example.com or phone at 612-255-1117.